nemonik/hands-on-DevOps/readme.md

 Let me unpack what the above commands are doing

-The first line `go get github.com/alecthomas/gometalinter` installs the `gometalinter` dependency for concurrently run Go lint tools and normalise their output
+The first line `go get github.com/alecthomas/gometalinter` installs the `gometalinter` dependency to concurrently run Go lint tools and normalise their output

 `gometalinter.v2 > gometalinter-report.out` executes all the above linters and consolidates their results into a single `gometalinter-report.out` report.
 Go is a very quiet language.
 As you may have noticed.
 So, when `gometalinter.v2` runs and everything passes the output of report will contain nothing if there are no problems.
 If you want to be assured it called the linters it claims to call, you run `gometalinter.v2` if debug like so `gometalinter.v2 --debug`.